 Tree Topology

-In a tree topology, devices are connected in sequence along a single communication path.
-This is typical for train-wide systems such as the Wire Train Bus (WTB), where carriages are connected in a daisy-chain manner.
+Devices are connected in sequence along a single communication path.
+This is typical for train-wide systems such as the WTB, where carriages are connected in a daisy-chain manner.

 Ring Topology

-A ring topology connects devices in a closed loop, allowing data to travel in both directions.
-Used in some Ethernet Train Backbones (ETB) with redundancy protocols such as RSTP or MRP.
+Devices form a closed loop, allowing data to travel in both directions.
+Used in some ETB with redundancy protocols such as RSTP or MRP.

-• Advantages: High fault tolerance; communication can continue if one segment fails
+- Advantages: High fault tolerance, so communication can continue if one segment fails

 Ladder Topology